How to Cite a Blog: MLA, APA, and Chicago Style

 A citation generator makes it much easier to correctly complete citations in a fraction of the time it would take to complete them manually.
 Most citation generators will provide a choice of writing style guide and the type of source you are citing.

-There are a few citation generators online, and one of the best can be found at Quetext.
-The Quetext citation assistant provides service in ten different languages and gives you the choice of MLA, APA, and Chicago style formats.
+There are a few citation generators online, and one of the best can be found here at Quetext.
+Our Quetext citation assistant provides service in ten different languages and gives you the choice of MLA, APA, and Chicago style formats.

-Using a plagiarism checker with a built-in citation generator, like quetext, gives you the confidence and peace of mind of knowing your work is entirely original and cited correctly every time.å
+Using a plagiarism checker with a built-in citation generator, gives you the confidence and peace of mind of knowing your work is entirely original and cited correctly every time.